Adventurer Advocate Climber

 Fastest Known Times and Firsts

 Andrew continues on a journey exploring the world and its’ highest mountains.
-He has completed the the Seven Summits (highest mountains on each continent) and six of the Seven Volcanic Summits (highest volcanoes on each continent) and is set to complete the rarely realized Explorers’ Grand Slam in April, 2022 – a feat fewer than 60 adventures have ever achieved.
+He has completed the the Seven Summits (highest mountains on each continent) and six of the Seven Volcanic Summits (highest volcanoes on each continent) and is set to complete the rarely realized Explorers’ Grand Slam in April, 2023 after the 2022 season was canceled due to the war in Ukraine – a feat fewer than 70 adventurers have ever achieved.

-Upcoming adventurers include a double Guinness World Record attempt in Chile next February, 2022 with more details to be announced in the coming months.
+Upcoming adventurers in the works include climbing of the 8th highest mountain in North America in May, 2022, the climbing Mt Kenya – the second highest mountain in Africa – in June, 2022, and Guinness World Record attempt on Kilimanjaro in late 2022, and a double Guinness World Record attempt in Chile next February, 2023 with more details to be announced in the coming months.

 more than the mountains

 Andrew’s expeditions have become focused on something that matter more than summits – that being making meaningful impacts in the world.
 Fueled by his commitment to sustainability, conservationism and combatting climate change, Andrew continues to raise awareness and funds for Human Rights Watch’s work on the Environment and Human Rights.

 Aligning and advocating for greater inclusivity and diversity in the outdoors is fundamental to Andrew’s view of the outdoors.
 Additionally, breaking down social and economic barriers to provide greater access to our natural spaces and places is part of his perpetual purpose beyond the peaks.

 Joining with organizations and companies that are looking to create a more sustainable world and a more inclusive one are a part of the greatest climb of Andrew’s life – reaching the shared summit of a better and more equitable world for all.